a-schaefers/luarocks-love2d-lsp-emacs-dev-env/README.md

 luver list-remote luajit   # see available luajit versions
 ```

-So, one thing I found about `luver` is it does not remember your last selection.
-So what you must do is
-every time you want to work on a lua project, in the terminal first you should run: `luver use 5.1.5` for example.

-From there, go ahead and open up Emacs with that environment, for now on.

-Basically, TL;DR, configuring PATH within Emacs is a pain, and it really just makes a lot sense to be in the habit of opening
+Note: Configuring PATH within Emacs is a pain, and it really just makes a lot sense to be in the habit of opening
 Emacs from a separate terminal, which is going to provide the environment in to Emacs from the other terminal.

 - Install lua-language-server from source